mgoellnitz/dinistiq/README.md

 } // TestComponentB
 ```

+The required dependency for you package will be `javax:inject:1` for early
+version os dinistiq, and `jakarta.inject:jakarta.inject-api:2.0.1` and ulp
+later.

 In the next step, dinistiq resolves those components from the auto-scanned
 portion of the classpath where it instantiates all classes annotated with
 @Singleton.
 Optionally, these components may be named with @Named (with an